cbk914/opnsense-cert-dl/README.md

   --password PASSWORD  password for OPNsense web interface
 ```

-To get the keyid, see this picture:
+To get the keyid, hover over the download button in the certificate list:
 ![](opnsense-cert-admin.png)